Mercado-Social-de-Madrid/ansible-takahe/README.md

 - Provision machine (no automated provisioning is provided)
 - Open ports 80 and 443 (no automatic firewall configuration is provided)
 - Point A DNS record to machine IP (no automatic DNS configuration is provided)
+- Make sure outgoing SMTP traffic is not blocked (no automatic check is provided)

 Test: